BasilAlhubayshi/new-dof-for-the-robot/README.md

 # new-dof-for-the-robot
-add new degree of freedom
+i added new arm to increase the dgree of freedom to the robot arm from 5 to 6